 I wrote about Otsuki station in other post.
 Please see the details about transfer between JR train and Fuji Kyuko train at Otsuki station guide.
 How to transfer from JR train to Fuji Kyuko train.

 Limited Express “Fujisan Tokkyu”

 This train takes you to Kawaguchiko station in 45 minutes.
-They have 4 round trips between Otsuki and Kawaguchiko on weekdays.
-They have 6 trips to Kawaguchiko on weekend and holidays, and 8 trips to Otsuki on weekend and holidays.
-Basic fare is 1,100yen and Limited Express surcharge is 300yen.
+This train runs usually 4 round trips between Otsuki and Kawaguchiko on weekdays.
+This train runs 7 trips on weekend and holidays.
+Base fare is 1,140 yen and Limited Express surcharge is 400 yen.

 This train is operated by 2000 series.
+(2000 series was retired.
+Newer fleet was replaced.)
 It has the observation seat on car#1 with the huge glass windows.
-If you want to take the seat on car #1, you need to pay the extra 100yen for securing your seat.
+If you want to take the seat on car #1, you need to pay the extra 100 yen for securing your seat.
 This extra charge is not for the seat assignment.
+(After March 26, 2016, extra charge will be increased to 200 yen.
+And the seat will be reserved.)
 You are guaranteed to get the seat on car#1, but it is first come, first serve.
 If you want to get the front row, come to the station as early as possible.